Employment Contract Fill out the template

 • Casual Employment.
 A casual employee is one doing work that is not usually necessary or desirable to the employer and is not a project, seasonal, or fixed-period employee.

 The standard work hours are 8 hours per day, with a maximum of 48 hours per week.
-Any work performed beyond these hours is considered overtime and must be compensated at a rate not less than 125% of the regular hourly rate unless otherwise permitted by the nature of employment.
+The employee is entitled to an additional 25% of the regular hourly rate if he works overtime or beyond a period of 8 hours unless otherwise permitted by the nature of employment.

-The minimum wage varies depending on the region, with different wage orders issued by the Regional Tripartite Wages and Productivity Boards (RTWPBs) to adjust the minimum wage rates according to the region's economic conditions.
-Employers are required to pay their employees at least the minimum wage rate applicable to their region.
-Note that the prevailing minimum wage in Metro Manila is PHP 610 per day.
+The minimum wage depends on wage orders issued by the Regional Tripartite Wages and Productivity Boards (RTWPBs) of the region where the employer's premises are located.
+Employers are mandated to pay their employees the minimum wages applicable to their region, but employers may opt to increase the wages beyond the minimum rate.
+Note that the prevailing minimum wage in Metro Manila is PHP 610 per day (work performed for 8 hours).

 • Information concerning the identity of the employer and the employee,